 The PETRAS IoT Hub, is led by UCL and includes:

 The work of the PETRAS Cybersecurity of the Internet of Things Research Hub is therefore aligned along five research themes, listed here, that by their nature will transect across several sectors and application areas.

-The Cybersecurity of the IoT event will focus on these areas:
+Living in the IoT event will focus on these areas

 Adoption and acceptability